arosbio/cpsign_docs/source/sections/cli/gensign.md

 (gensign)=

-# Gensign
+# `gensign`

-The gensign program is not something that is normally part of the workflow, but a way to validate the resulting signature descriptors for molecules without starting any heavy jobs.
+The `gensign` program is not something that is normally part a workflow, but a way to validate the resulting signature descriptors for molecules without starting any heavy jobs.

 ```{contents} Table of Contents